project-cemetery/scripts/README.md

 ## Motivation

-1. Before start to code we must set-up ESLint, Stylelint, Prettier, Commitizen, etc. We can to automate all this.
+1. Before start to code we must set-up ESLint, Stylelint, Prettier, Commitizen, etc. We can to automate all of this.
 Machines have to suffer.
 2. New lint rule adding is a hell.
 We provide the one source of true for any project.
-Just run `@solid-soda/scripts` more time in your project directory.
+Just run `@solid-soda/scripts` in your project directory.

 ## Usage

-Just run scripts in directory with your project.
+Just run scripts in a directory with your project.

 If you use `yarn@berry`, just run:
 ```sh